Pointer

 Free a pointer, deallocating the memory associated with it.

 Carp's borrow checker handles deallocation automatically for managed types.
-The Ptr type is unmanaged, so pointers allocated with functions such as Pointer.unsafe-alloc
+The Ptr type is unmanaged, so pointers allocated with functions such as Pointer.unsafe-alloc need to be deallocated manually using this function.

 Users need to manually verify that this operation is safe.